Placebo Discontinuity Design: Discussion

 This paper develops a new identification and estimation framework for regression discontinuity designs when the standard continuity of potential outcomes assumption fails due to unobserved confounding.
 We show that by leveraging a placebo treatment and a placebo outcome, it is possible to recover the causal parameter even when the running variable's distribution exhibits discontinuities at the threshold.
 Our identification argument relies on conditional continuity given an unobserved confounder, and it employs the concept of a confounding bridge to encode the relationship between the unobserved confounder and its observed proxy.
 Under a completeness condition, we show that the integrated bridge function is identified from observed data, and the treatment effect at the cutoff can be recovered using integrals of observable variables.

 To operationalize this strategy, we propose a local instrumental variable estimator that approximates the confounding bridge using a partially linear specification.
-We demonstrate that the estimator decomposes into a standard RDD component and a correction term driven by discontinuities in the placebo outcome.
+We demonstrate that the estimator decomposes into a standard RDD term and an adjustment term driven by the discontinuity in the placebo outcome.
 This decomposition yields an interpretable adjustment that allows researchers to correct for violations of the standard RDD assumptions, rather than discarding such designs altogether.
 We establish conditions for consistency and bias-corrected inference, allowing optimal bandwidths.
-Our results extend the applicability of RDD methods to settings with strategic behavior, providing researchers with a tractable and theoretically grounded approach for handling unobserved confounding near the cutoff.
+Our results extend the applicability of RDD methods to settings with strategic behavior that is detected via placebo discontinuities, providing researchers with a tractable and theoretically grounded approach for handling unobserved confounding near the cutoff.